-For example, we might need to evaluate credit card transactions to attempt to detect fraud and then prevent that fraudulent sale from occurring.
+For example, we might need to implement fraud detection by evaluating credit card transactions and then preventing that fraudulent sale from occurring.
 In those cases, it’s going to be very important that we look at that data in a Realtime scenario.

 In general, the need for Realtime versus Near-Realtime data largely depends on the cost of delayed action.
 Where that delayed action of a couple minutes to an hour could result in significant cost, then we want to apply Realtime data processing to those scenarios.
 If the cost of delayed action is not high, but we want additional analytical capabilities, we might choose a Near-Realtime scenario.

 In the Microsoft space, there are a couple of different ways to provide Realtime and Near-Realtime capabilities.
 We show some examples of these in the infographic below.
 You can see in the top layer how we can use Realtime data processing, a Realtime pipeline that leverages tools like Event Hubs and Stream Analytics to move data quickly through to Power BI from your devices.
 Those could be IoT devices or even IIoT (Industrial Internet of Things) data from machines on the shop floor.

 When you get into the two scenarios in the lower section, you may want to use different types of storage mechanisms like Azure Data Lake Store or Azure Synapse Analytics (formerly Azure SQL Data Warehouse) in conjunction with Azure Data Factory to do some processing.
 Those scenarios often include data coming out of ERP systems, point-of-sale systems, and manufacturing execution systems.
 They typically have more Near-Realtime data analytics capabilities that we want to enable.